mosip/documentation/docs/collab-reg-client-setup-guide.md

   * **JAVA** - Ensure JAVA 11 is installed and `JAVA_HOME` is in the PATH.
 To download JAVA 11 in your system, click [here](https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html).

     * Download the JDK installer

         * Access the Java SE Downloads page and click `Accept License Agreement`.
-Under the Download menu, click the Download link that corresponds to the `.exe` for your version of Windows 10.
+Under the Download menu, click the download link that corresponds to the `.exe` for your version of Windows 10.
         * Download the file `jdk-11.interim.update.patch_windows-x64_bin.exe`.

     * Run the JDK installer
        * You must have administrator privilege to install the JDK on Microsoft Windows.
        * To run the JDK installer, start the JDK 11 installer by double-clicking the installer's icon or file name in the download location.